WangHewei16/Stereo-Matching-Based-on-Visual-Sensitive-Information/README.md

 ## Code
-* `./Figure Code/`: This folder contains Census model code which can produce the `./Figure1.png` after running.
+* `./Figure Code/`: This folder contains Census model code which can produce the `Figure1.png` after running.
 It should run in vs2012 + pcl1.8.0 + boost environment.
 * `./Table Code/`: This folder contains the test code in middlebury.
-I use opencv 2.4.8, other versions should be OK, but not too low.
+It will produce the information data of the proposed algorithm in `Table1.png` and `Table2.png`.
+I use opencv 2.4.8, other versions should be OK but not too low.

 ## Data
 * `./Part 1-4 test data set and disparity map/`: This folder contains test data and disparity map which are standard images from Middlebury official test datasets.